What is biodiversity?

 If you have a photo of fungi from a park, common or open space in Wandsworth that you’d like to share with us please email us.

 This a fast growing, highly invasive plant, which forms dense clumps up to three metres in height.
 It has large, oval green leaves and a stem that is hollow and similar to bamboo.
-See photographs of Japanese Knotweed (thanks to Devon Council).
+See how to identify Japanese Knotweed (thanks to Devon Local Nature Partnership).

 It can grow by as much as 2cms per day so it is very difficult to eradicate.
 The extensive underground root (rhizome) network can extend several metres around and beneath the vegetation above ground.
 A fragment of root as small as 0.8 grams can grow to form a new plant.